-- (1) The agency may conduct such further proceedings pertaining to the stay request as it deems desirable.
-The agency shall commence such proceedings promptly after receiving the stay request - (2) The agency shall issue an order granting or denying the stay request within 30 days after receiving it.
-The agency's order shall: - (a) Grant the stay request upon findings of irreparable injury to the petitioner and a colorable claim of error in the agency order and may impose reasonable conditions, including but not limited to, a bond, irrevocable letter of credit or other undertaking and that the petitioner file all documents necessary to bring the matter to issue before the Court of Appeals within a specified reasonable period of time; or - (b) Deny the stay request upon a finding that the petitioner failed to show irreparable injury or a colorable claim of error in the agency order; or - (c) Deny the stay request upon a finding that a specified substantial public harm would result from granting the stay, notwithstanding the petitioner's showing or irreparable injury and a colorable claim of error in the agency order; or - (d) Grant or deny the stay request as otherwise required by law. - (3) Nothing in OAR 137-003-0055 or in 137-003-0090 to 137-003-0092 prevents an agency from receiving evidence from agency staff concerning the stay request.
-Such evidence shall be presented by affidavit within the time limits imposed by OAR 137-003-0091(4).
-If there are further proceedings pursuant to section (1) of this rule, the agency staff may present additional evidence in the same manner that parties are permitted to present additional evidence.
+(1) The agency may conduct such further proceedings pertaining to the stay request as it deems desirable, including taking further evidence on the matter.
+Agency staff may present additional evidence in response to the stay request.
+The agency shall commence such proceedings promptly after receiving the stay request.

+- (2) The agency shall issue an order granting or denying the stay request within 30 calendar days after receiving it.
+The agency's order shall: - (a) Grant the stay request upon findings of irreparable injury to the petitioner and a colorable claim of error in the agency order and may impose reasonable conditions, including but not limited to, a bond, irrevocable letter of credit or other undertaking and that the petitioner file all documents necessary to bring the matter to issue before the Court of Appeals within a specified reasonable period of time; or - (b) Deny the stay request upon a finding that the petitioner failed to show irreparable injury or a colorable claim of error in the agency order; or - (c) Deny the stay request upon a finding that a specified substantial public harm would result from granting the stay, notwith-standing the petitioner's showing of irreparable injury and a colorable claim of error in the agency order; or - (d) Grant or deny the stay request as otherwise required by law.

-Stat.
-Auth.: ORS 183.341 & ORS 183.390 Stats.
-Implemented: ORS 183.341(1) & ORS 183.482(3) Hist.: JD 6-1983, f.
+Stats.
+Implemented: ORS 183.341(1), ORS 183.482(3)

+Hist.: JD 6-1983, f.
 9-23-83, ef.
 9-26-83; JD 2-1986, f. & ef.
 1-27-86; JD 1-1988, f. & cert. ef.
 3-3-88; JD 7-1991, f. & cert. ef.
-11-4-91
+11-4-91; DOJ 10-1999, f.
+12-23-99, cert. ef.
+1-1-00